-It should not be a surprise that leaving the scene of an accident is a criminal offense in Illinois and can have serious ramifications.
+It should not be a surprise that leaving the scene of an accident in Illinois is a criminal offense in Illinois and can have serious ramifications.
 Leaving the scene of an auto accident is also known as a hit and run accident, and carries harsh punishments for the responsible party upon conviction.

-Penalties and Charges of a Hit and Run
+Penalties and Charges of a Hit and Run in Illinois

 - If the accident involved only property damage and no one was injured or died, you are required to exchange contact and insurance information.
 If you fail to do so, you will be charged with a Class A misdemeanor.
 The penalty may include a fine of $2,500 and up to one year of jail time.
 Your license may also be revoked if the damage to any vehicle was more than $1,000.

 - If the accident resulted in bodily injury, property damage of over $1,500, or death of a person, it is essential to file an Illinois Crash Report at a police station, no matter who was at fault.
-The crash report should be submitted to the Illinois Department of Transportation within 1- days of the accident.
+The crash report should be submitted to the Illinois Department of Transportation within 1- day of the accident.
 If you are unable to send the report, your driver’s license may be suspended by the Secretary of State.

-- A hit and run accident causing personal injury or death is a serious criminal offense.
+- A hit and run accident in Illinois causing personal injury or death is a serious criminal offense.
 It is a Class 4 felony to leave the scene of an accident involving personal injury without providing assistance and can lead to a prison sentence of 1 to 3 years and a 25,000 fine.
 If you flee the accident scene involving death, it is a Class 3 felony that is punishable by 5 years of prison sentence and a $25,000 fine.

 Contact An Auto Accident Attorney In Rockford With Experience In Hit and Run Accidents In Illinois